Lily of the Valley

 Portrait of King Charles IX of France

-In modern-day France, Lily of the valley is seen as a symbol of good luck for the upcoming year, and sprigs of lily of the valley are handed out to family members.
+Couturier Christian Dior was particularly smitten by the flower, often wearing a sprig on his lapel and sewing them into the linings of his clothes for fashion shows.
+In modern-day France, lily of the valley is seen as a symbol of good luck for the upcoming year, and sprigs of lily of the valley are handed out to family members.
+A proper bouquet is just three sprigs, each with 13 bell-like blooms (13 is a lucky number in France).
 And while it’s normally forbidden to sell flowers on public streets in France, the ban is lifted on May 1, a national holiday, in honour of this long-standing tradition.

 HOW TO GROW LILY OF THE VALLEY

 If you wish to grow your own, the soil must be sandy and slightly acidic, and the surrounding area should provide partial shade.
 Lily of the valley is very prolific, so you may want to plant it in an enclosed bed.
 When given ample shade, plants will form low, thick masses of bright green colour, making them the perfect complement to other shade-loving perennials like hostas.
-Also look for a “rosea” version of the flower at your nursery with a pretty pinky lavender shade.
+Also look for a “rosea” version of the flower at your nursery with a pretty pinky-lavender shade.
+Planted in the fall, with any luck, they will bloom on May 1.

 BACK TO JOURNAL